Mapping to strengthen national collaboration on PhD courses in forest-based materials

 says Josefin Illergård, author of the report and Director of Operations in Treesearch.

-The results will now be used as a basis to further develop the national course portal treesearch.se, and to continue the dialogue with universities and industry on future educational needs.
-The work is carried out within the Education Working Group, which includes representatives from Treesearch’s university and industry partners, led by Head of Education Anastasia Riazanova.
+The results are now being used as a basis for further developing Treesearch’s national course portal at treesearch.se and for continued dialogue with universities and industry regarding future educational needs.
+The work is carried out within the Education Working Group, which consists of representatives from Treesearch’s university and industry partners and is led by the Director of Education, Anastasia Riazanova.

 Download the report here (in Swedish)

-A first version of the mapping was presented at the Treesearch Education Conference 2025.
+A first version of the mapping was presented at the educational conference held Autumn 2025.

 Share the news